How Form 1098-C Applies to Your Vehicle Donation Deduction

 Donating a vehicle to a charity is a great way to give back to your favorite organization and may also allow you to receive a tax deduction.
 When you donate a qualified vehicle valued at more than $500, the organization files Form 1098-C to report the details of the donation and provide you with a copy for your return.

-Let’s review a few definitions and situations to understand how the rules apply when Form 1098-C (Contributions of Motor Vehicles, Boats and Airplanes) is filed.
+Let’s review a few definitions and situations to understand how the rules apply when Form 1098-C for vehicle donation is filed.
 For the purpose of your donation, a qualified vehicle is defined as:

 For contributions of qualified vehicles with a claimed fair market value (FMV) of more than $500, the charitable deduction amount will be determined by one of the following two situations, whichever is less:

 - The gross sales proceeds from when the organization sells the vehicle, or

 - The vehicle’s fair market value (FMV) on the date of the contribution.
 If the vehicle’s FMV is more than your cost or other basis, the taxpayer may have to reduce the FMV to figure the deductible amount.

 Required documentation – The charitable organization should send you Copy B of Form 1098-C (or other statement with the same information) within 30 days of the vehicle donation or sale.
 If you e-file your tax return, you’ll need to mail a copy of Form 1098-C to the IRS along with Form 8453 after you e-file, or include Form 1098-C as a PDF attachment if your tax software allows.
 The 1098-C shows the gross proceeds from the sale of the vehicle unless one of the following two exceptions applies.
 If applicable, the exception will be indicated on your form when the organization:

 - Makes significant use of or a material improvement to the vehicle, or